 Tips to make this recipe

-- The rice is cooked partially when you prepare the filling and will finish cooking when it's stuffed in the grape leaves.
+- Use medium or short grain rice: The rice is cooked partially when you prepare the filling and will finish cooking when it's stuffed in the grape leaves.
 Therefore, it's important to use rice that doesn't get too large or long when cooked.
 I suggest you use short or medium grain rice such as jasmine rice.
 Avoid basmati rice since it gets longer and longer when cooked and might stick out of the grape leaves.

-- The recipe calls for 1 tablespoon of rice mixture for each grape leaf.
+- Don't overstuff the dolmas: The recipe calls for 1 tablespoon of rice mixture for each grape leaf.
 Feel free to use less if the grape leaf is not big enough.
 It's important to avoid over-stuffing the grape leaves.

-- When you start making this recipe, go ahead and use the whole jar of grape leaves.
+- Use it all up: When you start making this recipe, go ahead and use the whole jar of grape leaves.
 A complete jar of grape leaves gives you more than enough dolmades but you can simply freeze the leftovers and enjoy them later.

 Turks tend to serve this dish with some lemon and plain yogurt.
 Some heat butter, cook a little bit of Aleppo pepper in it, and drizzle the red melted butter over yogurt before serving.